cboulanger/bibliograph/doc/dev/deployment.md

 1. A "testing" setup, in which the app is build in "source" and debug mode similar to the local development version.
-This allows to do testing and debugging new features on the target server in a production environment
+This allows to do testing and debugging new features on the target server in a production environment.

 2. A "staging" setup, which is almost like the production version, but with additional debug output, and can be used to run UI tests against.
-Once this version is verified to work, we can proceed to upload
+Once this version has been verified to work, we can proceed to upload the production version.

 3. The user-facing "production" setup.